Summersby95/meade-maintenance-app/README.md

 * As a production supervisor, I need to be able to request jobs by maintenance.
 I should be able to specify the area where the problem is, details of the problem and I should be notified whether the request has been accepted or not.
 * As a commercial buyer, I need to be able to see reports detailing how much resources/time is being consumed by my product lines so that I can make informed decisions about the viability of the products.

+### Site Owner Goals

+* As a site owner, I want the mobile controls for users to be minimal, simple and easy to use for engineers trying to record jobs on the go.
+* As a site owner, I need to have a robust permissions system to account for different user types who should have access to different sections.
+* As a site owner, I need to build a robust relataional database structure that allows for easy expansion and changes.